Haemochromatosis : The Celtic Curse.

 The Genetics

 Haemochromatosis is an autosomal recessive disorder1.
 Briefly, for a person to suffer with this condition, they need to have 2 faulty copies of the gene; harbouring only one faulty variant means that the other working gene can pick up the slack.
 If an individual only has 1 faulty copy and 1 working copy they are considered a carrier – there is a 50% chance they’ll pass this gene on to their offspring.
 For a more detailed explanation, check out our blog, Genetic Inheritance and Conditions.
-In haemochromatosis, these variants, or mutations, occur in the gene responsible for the HFE protein.
-This mutant HFE protein causes an increase in iron absorption and the subsequent deposition of iron into various organs2.

 The most common mutation responsible for haemochromatosis is the C282Y variant.
 This variant also causes more severe symptoms than the next most common variant, H63D1.
 Those who carry two copies of the C282Y variant (homozygous) are at a much higher risk of iron overload and the associated complications, shown in the table below1.
 Its also important to note that these complications, particularly those related to the liver and pancreas, can be exacerbated by high alcohol intake and viral hepatitis1.